 Some financial assets (loans, debt securities) involve credit risk which exposes the Group to a potential loss if the counterparty or the securities issuer were to be unable to respect their financial commitments.
 To compensate for this risk, the Bank receives a portion of the contractual interest on those assets, called credit margin.

-For loans, receivables and debt securities measured at amortised cost or fair value through other comprehensive income, this potential loss, or expected credit loss, as estimated by the Group, is recognised in profit or loss without waiting for a payment default individually impacting the counterparty; these expenses partly offset the interest income and thus avoid overestimating the income during the periods prior to the counterparty default.
+MAKING IT SIMPLE For loans, receivables and debt securities measured at amortised cost or fair value through other comprehensive income, this potential loss, or expected credit loss, as estimated by the Group, is recognised in profit or loss without waiting for a payment default individually impacting the counterparty; these expenses partly offset the interest income and thus avoid overestimating the income during the periods prior to the counterparty default.
 On balance sheet, this potential loss is recognised as an impairment that reduces the carrying amount of assets measured at amortised cost.
 Impairment is written-back in case of a subsequent decrease of credit risk.
 Potential losses recognised in the income statement represent initially the credit losses expected by the Group over the year to come.
 Subsequently, the amount is increased by the expected loss at maturity of the instrument in case of significant increase of risk.

-For financial assets measured at fair value through profit or loss (including instruments held by global markets activities), their fair value includes already the expected credit loss, as assessed by the market participants, on the residual lifetime of the instrument.
+For financial assets measured at fair value through profit or loss (including instruments held by global markets activities), their fair value includes already the expected credit loss, as assessed by the market participants, on the residual lifetime of the instrument. the market participants, on the residual lifetime of the instrument.